lkundrak/yac64pla/README.rst

-yac64pla -- Yet Another GAL-based C64 PLA replacement
+yac64pla -- Yet Another PLD-based C64 PLA replacement
 =====================================================

 TLDR: This is a derivative of `c64pla`_, the C64 PLA replacement project that